cunger/escape-velocity/content/docs/nuctec/neutronics.md

 Neutrons have roughly the same mass as a proton, but no charge.

+Neutrons have a larger range than charged particles, because they don't interact with the electrons in the atoms of matter, as they have no charge.

 # Free neutrons

 Free neutrons are unstable, with a halflife of about 10.4 minutes.
 They undergo {{< katex "\beta^-" >}} decay, yielding a proton, an electron and an antineutrino: